pramilapandey/bike-share-data-analysis/README.md

 ```

- This query returned number of casual riders as 2047043 and number of member riders as 2539786 in the year 2021.
+ This query returned the number of casual riders as 2047043 and number of member riders as 2539786 in the year 2021.
 To create visualization for this data I used “R”- downloaded the “tidyverse” package and used ggplot and geom functions to create a pie chart which shows that 55.5% of the riders are member riders and the remaining 44.6% are casual riders.

 **Creating pie chart visualization in R:**